Almadih/anon-chat/README.md

 This project is an anonymous chat application that allows users to connect and communicate using their MBTI personality type.
 The application uses a combination of encryption and anonymity to ensure privacy and security.

-The application is built using Next.js, Tailwind CSS, and Supabase.
+The application is built using Next.js, Tailwind CSS, Shadcn UI, and Supabase.

 ## Getting Started